ubiqsecurity/ubiq-java/example/README.md

 ## Credentials file

 Edit the credentials file with your account credentials created using the Ubiq dashboard.
-Do make sure that you have the FPE option enabled in the Ubiq dashboard.

 ```sh
 [default]